bgb10/dance-with/README.md

                         GPU is acceptable.
 The demo
                         will look for a suitable plugin for device specified.
                         Default value is CPU.
+ -ath NUM_THRESHOLD, --angle_threshold NUM_THRESHOLD
+                        Threshold for checking whether skeleton has similar pose.
+                        If the angle of one skeleton is more than a threshold away from the average of the angles of all armature, it is diagnosed as an incorrect pose.

 Common model options:
   -t PROB_THRESHOLD, --prob_threshold PROB_THRESHOLD